2018 Tampa Bay Buccaneers season

-The 2018 season was the Tampa Bay Buccaneers' 43rd in the National Football League and their third under head coach Dirk Koetter.
+The 2018 season was the Tampa Bay Buccaneers' 43rd in the National Football League (NFL), their fifth under the leadership of general manager Jason Licht, their 21st playing their home games at Raymond James Stadium and their third and final under head coach Dirk Koetter.

 During their season opener against the Saints, was the Bucs' first time since Super Bowl XXXVII scoring 48 points in a game, with quarterback Ryan Fitzpatrick having a dominant performance.
 They would also beat the defending champion Philadelphia Eagles in Week 2 and nearly beat the Pittsburgh Steelers during Week 3, both with Fitzpatrick as starting quarterback.
-However despite their 2–0 start, the first time since 2010 the Bucs began a three game skid with Fitzpatrick being benched for Jameis Winston in Week 4 against the Chicago Bears.
+However, despite their 2–0 start, the first time since 2010 the Bucs began a three-game skid with Fitzpatrick being benched for Jameis Winston in Week 4 against the Chicago Bears.
 Winston started the next three game before being benched in favor for Fitzpatrick against the Cincinnati Bengals.
 Fitzpatrick went on to start three more games until being benched again for Winston against the New York Giants where Winston would remain the starter for the rest of the season.
-Despite the Buccaneers leading the league in total passing yards, they only managed to match their 5–11 record from the previous season and finished last in the NFC South for the eighth time in ten seasons.
+Despite the Buccaneers leading the league in total passing yards, the team was plagued by poor defensive play, giving up 464 points (29 points per game).
+As a result, they only managed to match their 5–11 record from the previous season and finished last in the NFC South for the eighth time in ten seasons.
 After their Week 15 loss to the Baltimore Ravens, the Buccaneers were eliminated from postseason contention for the 11th straight season.
-Fitzpatrick posted a 2−5 record while starting while Winston posted a 3−6 recording while starting.
+Fitzpatrick posted a 2–5 record while starting while Winston posted a 3–6 recording while starting.
 The team however set a then franchise record 396 points scored on the season.

 On December 30, 2018, head coach Dirk Koetter was fired following a Week 17 loss to the Atlanta Falcons.
+As of the 2024 season, this season remains the Buccaneers' most recent last place finish in the NFC South.